MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-desktop-client-comparison-tables.md

 </table>

-1 For Skype for Business Online and/or Microsoft 365 users, Lync 2010 Attendant is not supported.
+1 For Skype for Business Online, Microsoft 365, or Office 365 users, Lync 2010 Attendant is not supported.

-2 For Skype for Business Online and/or Microsoft 365 users, this feature requires Exchange Online and is controlled by the user’s Exchange mailbox In-Place Hold attribute.
+2 For Skype for Business Online, Microsoft 365, or Office 365 users, this feature requires Exchange Online and is controlled by the user’s Exchange mailbox In-Place Hold attribute.

-3 For Skype for Business Online and/or Microsoft 365 users, archiving of file transfers, shared OneNote pages, and PowerPoint annotations is unavailable.
+3 For Skype for Business Online, Microsoft 365, or Office 365 users, archiving of file transfers, shared OneNote pages, and PowerPoint annotations is unavailable.

 </div>